NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Prepare Elemental Medicine.md

 Granted by [[Feats/Prepare Elemental Medicine|Prepare Elemental Medicine]]

-The recipient is granted a circumstance bonus to saves against an affliction, or a –1 circumstance penalty on a critical failure.
+You gain a circumstance bonus to saves against an affliction, or a –1 circumstance penalty on a critical failure.

 If you have [[Feats/Energy Fortification|Energy Fortification]] and use Occultism to Prepare Elemental Medicine, the recipient gains resistance and weakness to vitality damage and void damage based on the element you chose.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*